Oil and Water Separation in the Oil and Gas Industry

 Oil-water separation is a cornerstone of effective water management in the oil and gas industry.
 Across upstream, midstream, and downstream operations, managing produced water and process wastewater is essential for environmental compliance, operational efficiency, and cost control.

 Produced water in this context can be a complicated mix (so, when we refer to separating oil from water, it's slightly more complicated than that).
-As Amakiri et al note in a review published in the journal Chemosphere, below are some of the primary constituents of oilfield produced water1
+As Amakiri et al note in Table 3 of a review published in the journal Chemosphere, below are some of the primary constituents of oilfield produced water1:

-• Dissolved gases, like hydrogen sulphide, carbon dioxide, oxygen
+- Dissolved gases, like hydrogen sulfide, carbon dioxide, and oxygen

 In short, it's quite a mix, which means an effective produced water treatment plan is going to have a number of steps and feature a variety of strategies to get the job done.